tbauers/ASPNetLab/README.md

 The source code is in a [Visual Studio 2015 solution file](v1-src/ProductLaunch/ProductLaunch.sln), but you don't need Visual Studio to build the application.
 You'll start by building a build agent in Docker, so anyone can build and run the app from source, just using Docker.

+We plan on dockerizing a test app then our own Keymaster App!

 ## <a name="task1.1"></a> Task 1.1: Setting up an ASP.NET build agent in Docker